burcukk/Innovation-Contests/README.md

 ## Other

-Even though, this approach underlies some characteristics that are not in practice, Boudreau et. al (2011) suggests an empirical study on the trade off explained above by using Topcoder.com data.
+Even though, this approach underlies some characteristics that are not available in practice, Boudreau et. al (2011) suggests an empirical study on the trade off explained above by using Topcoder.com data.